What is a polyglot?

 8. Look at other polyglots for inspiration.

 Being a polyglot isn’t impossible.
 How do I know?
 Because dozens of people have already done it—and vlog about it!
-When you want inspiration, check out the YouTube channels of people such as Egor Pak.
+When you want inspiration, check out the language learning blogs and YouTube channels of people such as Egor Pak.
 They did it, and you can too.

 Stick with it.

-This journey isn’t easy, but it is rewarding.
+This journey away from your mother tongue isn’t easy, but it is rewarding to be able to speak at least one language other than your native language.
 Start your journey today.
 Think about which language you want to learn, sign up with Rocket Languages and get started.